quangvdao/jolt/book/src/spec/subtables.md

 This subtable handles the complexities of sign extension during an arithmetic right shift, taking into account the position of the sign bit within the input chunk and the variable shift amount.

-16. `SrlSubtable`
+1.  `SrlSubtable`

 (TODO: double-check this description)

 This subtable implements a logical right shift operation on a chunk of bits.
-It has three type parameters:
-- `F`: The field type
-- `CHUNK_INDEX`: The index of the chunk being shifted
-- `WORD_SIZE`: The total size of the word in bits

 Function: For inputs $x$ and $y$, where $x$ is the chunk to be shifted and $y$ is the shift amount: